-Table 21.
-Export options
+Table 20.
+Export Options

 - 4. Click Next. - 5.
-To specify the project you want to export, select one of the following:
+Follow these steps, depending on the export destination:

-Project type Description File system Do the following: 1.
-Select the project resources that you want to export.
-2. In the To directory field, browse for the directory that you want to export the project into.
-3. Select any of the following options: Overwrite existing files without warning.
+Export Destina- tion Description File system Do the following: Select the project resources that you want to export.
+In the To directory field, browse for the directory that you want to export the project into.
+Select any of the following options: Overwrite existing files without warning.
 Create directory structure for files.
 Create only selected directories.
 Archive file Do the following: Select the project resources that you want to export.
 In the To archive field, browse for the directory that you want to export the project into.
 Select any of the following options: Save in zip format.
 Save in tar format.
 Compress the contents of the file.
 Create directory structure for files.
 Create only selected directories.